Articles

 What is the best tea for sleep?

 Lavender and chamomile teas have the strongest clinical evidence for improving sleep quality.
 A caffeine-free rooibos base ensures no stimulant interference.
 Our Morpheus: God of Sleep & Dreams combines all three in a pharmacist-designed formulation.
+You might also enjoy: The Best Colour Nightlight to Encourage Sleep.

 How long before bed should I drink sleep tea?